 Find the next two smallest times after eliminating Job B and C, we will get the below sequence.
 Please note that this process should be repeated until only one job or no job is left.

 The only job left to be considered is Job D and the final job sequence is as below.

 Logic to get target cell for above problem

-There are three elements essential for Excel solver: target cell, by changing cell and constraints.
+There are three elements essential for the Excel solver: target cell, by changing cell and constraints.
 If you have already read this article (Deal with sequencing problems using Excel Solver), you will know that job sequence is our by changing cell and above preconditions can be our constraints.
 The only left thing is how to get total time or makespan?

-The left panel in Figure 2.1 shows you the job sequences of above problem and their corresponding times.
+The left panel in Figure 2.1 shows you the job sequences of the above problem and their corresponding times.
 The right panel illustrates the total time.
 One square represents one hour.
 For example, Andrew needs 3 hours to finish Job B and I put 3 yellow squares at the beginning of the second row.
-Since Julie needs 5 hours to finish Job B and she can only start after Andrew finish Job B, 5 yellow squares were placed after 3 white squares for the third row.
-White squares represent for idle time.
+Since Julie needs 5 hours to finish Job B and she can only start after Andrew finishes Job B, 5 yellow squares were placed after 3 white squares for the third row.
+White squares represent idle time.

 Andrew can only be idle when he finishes all those five jobs and when he is idle, Julie is working.
 Therefore, the sum of total hours that Julie spends on working and total hours that Julie is idle determines the total time (makespan).
 We already know the total time that Julie will spend on work per the problem.
 The question here is that how to calculate Julie’s idle time?

 First kind of situation